Latest News

 Active ImageTeens have several opportunities to win prizes this summer at the library just for reading — or completing a few fun activities.

-All young adults ages 13 to 17 can pick up a registration folder for the Teen Summer Reading Program at the library.
+All young adults ages 13 to 17 can pick up a registration folder beginning May 20 for the Teen Summer Reading Program at the library.
 The folder contains all the information necessary to participate, plus some coupons.

-The summer reading program runs through July 31 with a Teen Review Raffle and Be Better Bingo.
+The summer reading program runs June 1 through July 31 with a Teen Review Raffle and Adventure Bingo.
 For every hour teens read, they can submit a Teen Review for their choice of two prizes.
 The more you read, the better your chances of winning.
-Prize drawings will take place on June 30 and July 31.
+The first prize drawing takes place June 29.

-Teens also may complete five boxes on the Be Better Bingo board and submit it by July 31 to be entered in a drawing for one of two $50 Amazon gift cards.
+Teens also may complete five boxes on the Be Better Bingo board and submit it by July 31 to be entered in a drawing for one of two $50 Visa gift cards.

-Each teen who turns in either a Teen Review or a Be Better Bingo form gets a drawstring sports bag just for participating.
+Each teen who turns in either a Teen Review or a Be Better Bingo form gets a drawstring sports bag with a collapsible frisbee and waterproof phone pouch.
 (Limit one per person.)

-Please contact Adult Services Coordinator Amanda Johnson at 937.783.3585 or This e-mail address is being protected from spam bots, you need JavaScript enabled to view it with any questions.
+Please contact Adult Services Coordinator Amanda Johnson at 937.783.3585 with any questions.

 Adult Take-and-Make Print